nikiimisal/Terraform--Some-examples-of-Scripting/README.md

 <h4>Terraform State Show</h4>

-If I want detailed information about a particular resource, I can use the `terraform state show` command.
+➜ If I want detailed information about a particular resource, I can use the `terraform state show` command.<br>
-The `terraform state show` command is used to display detailed information about a specific resource stored in the Terraform state file.
+➜ The `terraform state show` command is used to display detailed information about a specific resource stored in the Terraform state file.

 ```
 terraform state show <resource_address(Name)>